 Newly arrived students sometimes enrol in schools which have not previously had newly arrived students, and may not be aware of how to support them.
 An outreach services coordinator in each of the four metropolitan ELS provides services to such schools within their regions.

 Outreach services coordinators, in cooperation with schools, are available to assist teachers to assess the English language learning needs of newly arrived students.
-They recommend the most suitable support program available, such as attendance at an ELS/ELC or outpost or visiting program.
+They recommend the most suitable support program available, such as attendance at an ELS/ELC or outpost.

 Outreach services coordinators also provide information to schools and parents about available new arrivals programs, and ensure schools are aware of the full range of resources available to them to support newly arrived students, including materials and professional development.